 Fact: Indian food is absolutely delicious, and will be one of the true highlights of your journey.

-What’s also a fact, unfortunately, is that many Canadians travelling to India will come down with a case of “Delhi Belly”—stomach upset and diarrhea resulting from exposure to microorganisms that their your body simply isn’t used to.
+What’s also a fact, unfortunately, is that many visitors travelling to India from Canada will come down with a case of “Delhi Belly”—stomach upset and diarrhea resulting from exposure to micro-organisms that their your body simply isn’t used to.
 To reduce the risk of exposure, stick to bottled water (it’s cheaper than you’d think) and well-cooked food.
 If you can, request that raw vegetables be washed in filtered water (which will generally be the case if you’re dining in higher-end hotels and restaurants).

 Although Hindi is spoken by more than 500-million Indians, it’s just one of more than 20 officially-recognized languages in the country.
 In most urban centres, Canadians travelling to India can get by with English, but it certainly wouldn’t hurt to pick up a few basic phrases in Hindi.
 Not only could it help you navigate (and negotiate, if you’re hitting up the markets in Mumbai!), but you’ll also win over the locals, who love it when people from abroad take the effort to adopt the native tongue.
 Try downloading a language-learning app like Rosetta Stone to get acquainted with the basics.
 (If nothing else, it’s a great way of passing the 15-hour flight from Toronto to Mumbai!)

-7. Don’t limit yourself to one destination in India.
+Don’t limit yourself to one destination in India

 Although India is smaller than Canada (geographically speaking), domestic flights are an efficient—and surprisingly affordable—way of hopping from one major tourist hub to another.
 (The train from Mumbai to Delhi, for instance, can take as long as a full day, whereas a flight will get you there in just over two hours.)
 Both domestic flights and hotels can be booked online—often very cheaply if you book well in advance.
 For the best deals on domestic flights in India, consider the following Indian discount travel sites:

 Why not add another country to your itinerary?
-Here are 10 Places in Southeast Asia You Need to Visit Before You Die!
+Here are must-see attractions in southeast Asia.

 Faced with an emergency?
 Don’t dial 911.
 In India, police can be reached by calling 100, and ambulance services can be reached at 102.